 The story of Jesmond Dene and the Banqueting Hall

-Armstrong had spent part of his childhood in the dene, and after his marriage in 1835 he and his wife, Margaret, created a house and garden for themselves there.
+William Armstrong spent part of his childhood in Jesmond Dene, and after his marriage in 1835 he and his wife, Margaret, created a house and garden for themselves there.
 They acquired more land in the dene, which was farmed or laid out as pleasure grounds.
 The success of Armstrong's Elswick Works, which produced ships, guns and hydraulic machinery, had made him one of the richest men in Europe, but his instincts were always to share his wealth and good fortune with others.

 With Norman Shaw as chief architect, Armstrong built Cragside in Northumberland, the first house in the world to be lit by hydroelectricity.
-Shaw also worked on Jesmond Dene Banqueting Hall, which was originally designed as a place to entertain Elswick employees.
+Shaw also worked on Jesmond Dene Banqueting Hall.

 A passion for arts and education